astrohayley/favorite-notebooks/README.md

 # favorite-notebooks
-Some of my favorite notebooks.
+Some of my favorite notebooks, predomimantly for exploring data or demonstrating how to do something.